 Tiramisu means "pick me up" or "cheer me up".
 It's typically made with espresso and/or rum soaked ladyfingers and layered with mascarpone cheese and whipped cream.
 Well, here in the South, sweet tea is what cheers us up!
 The calories from sweet tea... not-so-much.
 I use pre-sweetened tea bags to make this easy dessert in minutes.

-This post is sponsored by Southern Breeze.
+This post was previously sponsored by Southern Breeze.
 As always, all content and opinions are my own.

 To top it off, I don't have to make a whole pitcher of sweet tea just to make this show-stopping dessert.
-Southern Breeze's Sweet Tea bags are single-serve size and pre-sweetened.
-These tea bags are cold brew so I don't have to wait for the hot water to cool down before I soak the angel food cake cubes.
+You can use tea bags that are cold brew so no waiting for the hot water to cool down before soaking the angel food cake cubes.

 How to make Sweet Tea Tiramisu Trifle for Two

-The first step to make Sweet Tea Tiramisu Trifle is to steep 2 bags of Southern Breeze Original sweet tea in 1/2 cup water for 10 minutes.
+The first step to make Sweet Tea Tiramisu Trifle is to steep 2 individual serving size bags of pre-sweetened sweet tea bags in 1/2 cup water for 10 minutes.
 That is twice the amount of tea bags and half the amount of water for a regular glass of iced tea to create a strong tea mixture.

 This is a concentrated sweet tea mixture because the Italian Tiramisu is made with espresso or strong coffee so I am going for a strong tea flavor, here.

 Brush or drizzle the concentrated tea mixture over the cubed angel food cake.
 The cake will absorb it very quickly.